Tree “A”: American Sentry Linden

 Larry was born and raised in Sycamore.
 He was drafted and served in Vietnam.
 His primary job in the Army was to repair helicopters and keep them flying.
 When he returned home, he continued to work at Duplex.
 He married Bonnie Rohr in 1972 and raised three children: Scott, Anne and Katie in Sycamore.

 Larry is the kindest soul, loving and most giving person.
 He can fix anything and is the smartest!
 Larry is the best Pa to Ali, Grace, Sam, Keelie, Freddie, Charolette, Maribelle, Ellie , Sawyer, Haddie and Ryder.
 He was proud to serve his country, but doesn’t talk about it much about it to this day.
 “It was a job I had to do for our country.”

 Tree #51: Bald Cypress

-Tom was born April 14, 1933 in Virden, Il.
-Tom gradated from Sycamore High School in 1951 and the University of Illinois in 1955.
+Tom was born on April 14, 1933, in Virden, IL.
+Tom graduated from Sycamore High School in 1951 and the University of Illinois in 1955.
 While at the University, Tom spent 4 years in the Air Force ROTC.

 Dedicated by his family.

 Everell Smith participated in action against the enemy as a reconnaissance officer in the USMCR on Bouganville, Guam, Guadalcanal, a second time on Guam and Iwo Jima.
 Capt.
 Smith detached for home and inactive status November, 1945.

 Mary Smith served in the Red Cross on the West Coast of the U.S, providing and directing services to service members and their families.
 Everell and Mary returned to Red Wing, Minnesota in November 1945.
 Everell resigned from the USMCR with the rank of Major on March 27, 1956.